 Can Butterworts survive in artificial light?

-Yes, Butterworts can thrive under artificial light, especially if you’re growing them indoors without access to natural light.
-Use a full-spectrum LED grow light to mimic the bright light they need.
+Yes, they can thrive under artificial light, especially if you’re growing them indoors without access to natural light.

 How often should I water my Butterwort?

 Keep the soil moist using the tray method.
 Refill the tray with distilled water or rainwater when it dries out.
-Avoid letting the soil dry out completely or become waterlogged.

 What type of soil is best for Butterworts?

 Butterworts need well-draining soil low in nutrients.
 A mix of 1 part sphagnum moss and 1 part perlite works well.
-Mexican species can benefit from slightly alkaline soil with added lava rock or crushed coral.

 Do Butterworts require a dormancy period?